fchastanet/bash-tools-framework/CompileCommand.md

 ## 2. Compile tool

 This tool allows to detect all the framework functions used inside a given sh file.
-The framework functions matches the pattern `namespace::functionName` (we can have several namespaces separated by the characters `::`).
+The framework functions matches the pattern `Namespace::functionName` (we can have several namespaces separated by the characters `::`).
 These framework functions will be injected inside a compiled file.
 The process is recursive so that every framework functions used by imported framework functions will be